 A Goldilocks Take on Responsibility

-- CATEGORY: Corporate "Health", Leadership Challenges, Personal Effectiveness, Team Effectiveness
+- CATEGORY: Corporate "Health", Executive Coaching, Organizational Culture, Personal Effectiveness, Team Effectiveness

 The word “responsibility” stirs up a variety of reactions.
 In some contexts, responsibilities are heavy and burdensome.
 In other circumstances, they’re privileges.
-The difference is usually in the eye of the beholder.
+And frequently, the difference is just in the eye of the beholder.
+Anyone ever worked with someone who proverbially falls on their martyr sword every time they’re responsible for something?
+Or conversely, those who seem to evade it at all costs?

 If there were ever a place to gut-check our assumptions in the workplace, it’s about who is responsible for what.
 I can’t even count the number of times during strategic planning sessions or team off-sites that people go “a-ha!” when they realize a major source of frustration is a lack of clarity about roles or task ownership.
 A shared understanding of responsibility is key.

 What about on an individual level?
-Most of my clients are senior leaders, and by definition their roles come with a lot of responsibility.
+Most of my clients are senior leaders, and that by definition comes with a lot of responsibility.
 What’s interesting is that assumptions often go unchecked here as well.
 Leaders often place an undue amount of stress and anxiety on themselves by not stopping to ask: what is my responsibility here?

 Which is why that’s one of the coaching questions I ask the most.